PoldeDalmau/SIR_COVID/Journal.md

 Fig.4: Plot of the pandemic with $`\beta = 0.2`$ , $`\gamma = \frac{1}{10}`$ and a population of N=200000.
 For this plot we used the same parameters as in figure 2, but a much bigger population.
 We can see that in the end the percentage of the people getting infected is the same, but the peak of the infection happens later, after about 120 days.

 After confirming that our code worked, we moved to 2 populations interacting.
-To do so, we used [this](https://gitlab.kwant-project.org/computational_physics/projects/Project-3_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/Skeleton.py#L35-83) set of differential equation to include the contact rate between the two different populations.
+To do so, we used [this](https://gitlab.kwant-project.org/computational_physics/projects/Project-3_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/Skeleton.py#L35-83) set of differential equations to include the contact rate between the two different populations.
 In this case, $`\beta`$ and $`\gamma`$ are 2x2 matrices.
 The plots below show that the code works as expected and were all computed using $`\gamma = 0.2`$ for both populations.

 ![b1=0.25, b12=0.10, b21=0.10, b22=0.45](Figures/2 pop, N1=1000, N2=1000, 100 days, b1=0.25, b12=0.10, b21=0.10, b22=0.45 g1=0.2, g2=0.2, R0=2.25.png)